Sleep therapy for insomnia and other sleep problems

 Most people see meaningful progress within 3 - 4 sessions, even if sleep has been difficult for years.

-Some choose to continue a little longer when sleep issues are complex or long-standing, always with clear rationale and a sense of forward movement.
+Some choose to continue a little longer when sleep difficulties are complex or long-standing, always with clear rationale and a sense of forward movement.

 "If sleep doesn't serve an absolutely vital function, it is the biggest mistake evolution ever made"